Clinical Psychology of Special Groups: Intellectual Disabilities/Older Adults

 5. Assess cognition and capacity, and the consequences of these on the functional ability of people with dementia and people with intellectual disability.

 6. Communicate the results of assessments to the client and other stakeholders where appropriate.

 7. Evaluate the success of psychological and behavioural interventions with older adults and people with intellectual disability.

-8. Reflect up the stigma associated with ageing/intellectual disability and the self as a therapist working in these contexts.
+8. Reflect upon the stigma associated with ageing and intellectual disability and the self as a therapist working in these contexts.

 - Psychological aspects of disability.

-- Defintion, aetiology and assessment of intellectual disability.
+- Definition, aetiology and assessment of intellectual disability.